Teletherapy: How Does Online Therapy Work?

 Ready to get started with teletherapy?

-How teletherapy works
+How teletherapy for mental health works

 Teletherapy refers to receiving mental health care in a virtual format.
 This term typically applies to online talk therapy sessions, which are usually conducted by phone call or video call with therapists.
 Exactly how teletherapy works depends somewhat on the platform or service you go through.
 In most cases, however, you’ll move through the following steps in your initial sessions: